SwissDataScienceCenter/renku/docs/admin/index.rst

 Deploying the Renku platform
 ============================

-[TODO] Give some intro about Renku and a link

 This guide will help you deploying and customizing your own Renku instance in a cluster.

 Cluster requirements